hungrysocks/AnonPost/README.md

 # Selfhost Guide
 **Modals do not accept file uploads, blame Discord's API.**
 - AnonPost was written to be lightweight.
-It should be easy to edit.
-This bot uses **Discord.py and Aiohttp**
+It should be easy to edit.**Discord.py, Aiohttp and io**
 - A button + modal combo is used on the frontend, while the backend uses bytesio to obfuscate links and handle ID's.
 - A database is created to parse channels and bans.